 1-5-609.
 Certificate of notarial acts.
-(1) A notarial act must be evidenced by a certificate signed and dated by a notarial officer.
-The certificate must:
+(1) (a) A notarial act must be evidenced by a certificate completed by a notarial officer.

-(b) be signed and dated by the notarial officer.
-If the notarial officer is a notary public, the certificate must be signed in the same manner as on file with the secretary of state.
+(v) be signed and dated by the notarial officer.
+If the notarial officer is a notary public, a clerk of court, a deputy clerk of court, a clerk and recorder, a deputy clerk and recorder, the state registrar, or the authorized agent of the state registrar, the certificate must be signed in the same manner as on file with the secretary of state.

-(3) A certificate of a notarial act is sufficient if the certificate meets the requirements of subsections (1) and (2) and this subsection and:
+(4) A certificate of a notarial act is sufficient if the certificate meets the requirements of subsections (1) through (3) and this subsection and:

 (a) is in the short form set forth in 1-5-610;